GenericMappingTools/pygmt/CONTRIBUTING.md

 * Full error messages that you got
 * Example code that reproduces the problem

-Remember: the information we have, the easier it will for us to solve your problem.
+Remember: the more information we have, the easier it will for us to solve your problem.